AlisonV2/av2-gildedrose-kata/README.md

 ## Step 5: Add the required feature

-Requirement: "Conjured items degrade in Quality twice as fast as normal items".
+### Requirement: "Conjured items degrade in Quality twice as fast as normal items".

+First, I wrote the test for the Conjured items requirement.
+Then, I added a new method to make this test pass.

 ## Comments